meshcloud/meshcloud-docs/docs/cloudfoundry.cli.md

 ## Cloud Foundry CLI Tools

 If you are using Cloud Foundry for the first time you will have to install the Cloud Foundry CLI tools.
-We show installation options for MacOS and Windows here.
-For further installation support check [this site](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

-For Windows:

-* Download the CF CLI installer [here](https://cli.run.pivotal.io/stable?release=windows64&source=github)
-* Unpack the zip-file and run the .exe file
-* Follow the dialogue
-* Start the Windows PowerShell and type `cf help` to test wether the installation was successful

-For MacOS \(with homebrew\):

-* Start the terminal
-* Type \`brew tap cloudfoundry/tap\` and hit enter
-* Type \`brew install cf-cli\` and hit enter
-* Type `cf help` to test wether the installation was successful
+Please follow the official [installation instructions](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

 ## Cloud Foundry Authentification